 In this type of Renko charting, Renko charts are not dependent on closing prices but rather on the price move itself.
-For example, for every 50 pip move a new Renko brick is plotted, regardless of the closing price.
+For example, for every 50 pip move, a new Renko brick is plotted.
+And this is regardless of the closing price.
 This method of Renko charting gives rise to many Renko bricks and is more dynamic in nature as it is calculated on price movements rather than closing price.

 The chart below shows the regular candlestick chart (daily) for USDCAD.
 The two price levels of interest are 1.096 and 1.0935.
 Notice how price has been mostly ranging in the traditional chart.